JuliaCompilerPlugins/Mixtape.jl/README.md

 ---

-In the future, I'm hoping to modify _Mixtape.jl_ to be a small re-implementation of contextual dispatch using the new `AbstractInterpreter` infrastructure.
-As this infrastructure becomes available, and we can dispense with recursively calling `generated` functions, performance characteristics of this library should improve.
+This repository is archived - it's meant to be a small example of this interesting mechanism in Julia.